 Game design is a meticulous process that involves a lot of investment of both time and money.
 The work that game designers have to put into building games is rather intense, while the rewards are not always as numerous or large as one would hope for.
 This is why there are not that many game designers around the world right now.
 Just because it is such a hard and complicated process, it attracts some of the best, most creative and curious minds of every generation and gender.
-Recently, https://play.casino created a list of some of the best games ever made by women, as part of their game exploration campaign and they discovered that there is a whole load of them.
-Their database is pretty big, but we decided to condense the list and list some of the most famous and most favourite games around the world that were made by women.
+There is a pretty big list of games designed by women, but let’s condense the list and note a few of the most famous and most favourite games around the world that were made by women.
 Hopefully, this can inspire even more women to become part of the industry and bring heir vision of gaming and magical gaming worlds to reality.

 Portal and Left 4 Dead